Collagen: 9 Reasons Why This Improves Your Health

 How to Improve Your Levels

-To improve your collagen levels, it is important to remove the environmental factors that encourage the breakdown of it, eat a healthy diet full of vitamins and minerals, and use a supplement.
+To improve your collagen levels, it is important to remove the environmental factors that encourage the breakdown, eat a healthy diet full of vitamins and minerals, and use a supplement.
 There are foods with vitamins and minerals that promote the body’s production, but the best way to ensure you are getting optimal amounts is with supplementation.

 Vitamins, Minerals, and Amino Acids